its-swats/crud-template/README.md

-# Dummy Users

-## Learning Competencies

-* Implement secure authentication in a web application
-* Use sessions and HTTP cookies to implement state and work around HTTP statelessness
+# User Registration and Authentication

 ## Summary

-We're going to build a toy application that explores user authentication.
-It won't do anything other than let people sign up for an account, log in with that account, and display a special "users-only" page for logged-in users.

-The application will have only one model: `User`.
+In this challenge we're going to build a toy application that explores user registration and authentication.
+To begin, our application will be limited to allowing users to register for our site and afterward login and logout.
+Once our application has this functionality, we'll look at filtering—allowing logged in users access to content that guests cannot access.

+### Working with Sessions
-The goal is to learn about how to retain state across web requests.
-In the vanilla world of HTTP, your web app doesn't "know" that two requests came from the same browser.
-This will require using [sessions][] in Sinatra, which store data using [HTTP cookies][].
+In the vanilla world of HTTP, our web applications don't recognize when two requests come from the same browser; they treat each request the same way.
+In this challenge, we'll learn to use [sessions][] in Sinatra, which store data using [HTTP cookies][].
+We use cookies to retain state across web requests—in this challenge, we'll use them so that our application recognize that a user is logged in.

+### Protecting User Data
+When users sign up to use our application, they will be trusting us with their data:  names, e-mail addresses, passwords.
+We want to do everything we can to protect them in case our database is compromised.
+We should never store a user's plain-text password in our database.

 ## Releases

+Our application will have only one model: `User`.

 ### Release 0: Determine Your Routes